-Diversity Advocates are undergraduate peer educators committed to promoting diversity and social justice, increasing awareness and knowledge of diversity-related issues, creating dialogue that explores the definition and perception of diversity and working to strengthen the Franklin College community.
+Diversity Advocates are undergraduate student peer educators committed to promoting diversity and social justice, increasing awareness and knowledge of diversity-related issues, creating dialogue that explores the definition and perception of diversity and working to strengthen the Franklin College community.
 Diversity Advocates conduct educational workshops and lead discussions.
-Diversity Advocates are students who believe in bringing more awareness to the campus environment around issues concerning diversity and believe in bringing appropriate change to our campus, but more importantly to themselves as individuals.
-They believe in breaking barriers and exposing stereotypes for what they are and in extending the awareness of our differences in order to see our similarities.
-If you are interested in booking a Diversity Advocate to visit your class or student organization, please feel free to contact Terri Roberts-Leonard in CDI.
+They believe in breaking barriers, exposing stereotypes and extending the awareness of our differences in order to see our similarities.

-The Building Our Leaders through Diversity (B.O.L.D.) living/learning community, located in Johnson-Dietz Hall, aims to promote an understanding and respect for multiculturalism and diversity and to provide intellectual, social and cultural programs focused on multicultural enrichment.
-The B.O.L.D. community is an additional support system for underrepresented students and their allies to develop a sense of belonging, in addition to effective leadership and communication skills.
-CDI is the sponsor of B.O.L.D., providing funding and advising; broadly, living and learning communities fall under the office of residence life.
+The Building Our Leaders through Diversity (B.O.L.D.) living/learning community, located in Johnson-Dietz Hall, aims to promote an understanding and respect for multiculturalism and diversity and to provide intellectual, social, and cultural programs focused on multicultural enrichment.
+The B.O.L.D. community is an additional support system helping underrepresented students and their allies to develop a sense of belonging, in addition to effective leadership and communication skills.

-The Center for Diversity and Inclusion has a small but growing resource library available to students, faculty and staff.
-Individuals are able to check out these resources for a limited amount of time.
+The Center for Diversity and Inclusion has a small but growing resource library available for checkout by Franklin College students, faculty, and staff.

 For more information on CDI programs and services, please email diversity@FranklinCollege.edu.